Vaibhav-Ct/SQS-Superhero/README.md

-# SuperHeroes Management System 🦸‍♂️
+# SQS Based SuperHeroes Management System 🦸‍♂️

 ## Introduction
 Welcome to the **SuperHeroes Management System**!
 This project is a simple Spring Boot application designed to manage superhero data.
 You can create, retrieve, update, and delete superhero records using RESTful APIs.